Armenian General Benevolent Union: History

-The AGBU's activities aimed at national preservation became more effective during the post-war period, especially in Alex Manoogian’s tenure between 1953–1989.
+The AGBU's activities aimed at national preservation became more effective during the post-war period, especially in Alex Manoogian's tenure between 1953–1989.
 The AGBU expanded and became the biggest and most influential Diaspora-Armenian organization in the world.
-In 1954 Alex Manoogian founded the ՚՚"Alex and Marie Manoogian" cultural fund; in 1968 he established the "Alex Manoogian" cultural fund.
+In 1954, Alex Manoogian founded the "Alex and Marie Manoogian" cultural fund; in 1968 he established the "Alex Manoogian" cultural fund.
 Through these funds, a number of educational and other establishments were built over the next several years.

 Today, the AGBU has chapters in 72 cities in 30 countries around the world, with 22,000 members, 120 branches, 27 cultural centers spread worldwide in the US, Europe, Near East, South America and Australia.
 The AGBU has 24 schools (6,600 students) and funds more than 16 educational establishments.
 The AGBU has two libraries, one in Paris and the other in New York City.

 In 1989, Louise Manoogian Simone, the daughter of Alex Manoogian, became the president of the AGBU.
 It gave a new breath to the strengthening of ties between the Armenians of Armenia and diaspora.
 In 1988, immediately following the Spitak earthquake, the AGBU organized the transportation of food, clothes, and medicine to the disaster zone.
 In 1990, the AGBU opened a representative office in Yerevan.
 Restarting its activities in Armenia after a 50-year interval, along with humanitarian assistance, the AGBU carries out projects aimed at and contributing to the development of the country.

 In 1995, the AGBU founded the first Young Professionals (YP) Group in Los Angeles; today, there are 37 YP Groups and Partners worldwide.

 Since 2002 Berge Setrakian, partner at renowned law firm DLA Piper, is the president of AGBU.

 In 2017, the AGBU opened the AGBU Vatche and Tamar Manoukian Performing Arts Center in Pasadena, California in the United States.

+In 2017, AGBU, in collaboration with the Armenian Assembly of America, the Armenian National Committee of America, Children of Armenia Fund, and the Diocese and Prelacy of the Armenian Apostolic Church, launched the "The Promise to Educate" campaign to send copies of director Terry George's 2016 film The Promise and relevant Armenian genocide curriculum resources to public educational institutions across the United States.